Post Pay Counter supports caching and is compatible with WordPress caching plugins.

+Post Pay Counter supports caching and is compatible with WordPress caching plugins.
 Post Pay Counter mostly implements caching for post stats, plugin settings, user settings and active payment criteria.

-The command is wp ppc stats
+The relevant command is wp ppc stats

 .
 Some examples of usage can be found in the next section; however, the option --cache-full